scalecube/slate/source/includes/v-0.1.0/Bootstrap.md

 }
 ```

-service definition is the contract between the provider to the consumer of the service.
+[service](#service) definition is the contract between the provider to the consumer of the service.
 in other words, it is the contract that the service must uphold.

-it is possible that the service will contain more functionality then what you define in the contract,
-but only the functions that are in the definition will be accessible via scalecube.
+service definition is used when we are bootstrapping a service
+and when we are creating a proxy to a service.

+when we are boostraping the service we are binding the serviceReference with the serviceDefinition.
+when we are creating a proxy with a serviceDefinition then scalecube search for the serviceReference that is bound to the serviceDefinition.

 ## 2. create the serviceReference